outbrain/fwumious_wabbit/README.md

 Fwumious Wabbit is actively used in Outbrain for offline research, as well as for some production flows.
-It enables "high bandwidth research" when doing feature engineering, feature selection, hyper-parameter tuning, and the like.
+It enables "high bandwidth research" when doing feature engineering, feature selection, hyperparameter tuning, and the like.

-Data scientists can train hundreds of models over hundreds of millions of examples in a matter of hours on a single machine.
+Data scientists can train hundreds of models over hundreds of millions of examples in a matter of hours on a single (CPU-only) machine.

 For our tested scenarios it is almost two orders of magnitude faster than the fastest Tensorflow implementation of Logistic Regression and FFMs that we could